Ray16/site-specific-chemical-similarity/README.md

 - pymatgen

 ## Inputs
-A data file called <em>data.csv</em> is needed, which contains two columns:
+<em>data.csv</em>, which contains two columns:
 1. `formula` - the chemical formulae of compounds
-2. `property` - vales for the target materials property
+2. `property` - values for targeted materials property

+Both `formula` and `property` columns should contain values for all elemental combinations, which could be either exhaustic DFT calculation results or ML predicted values.
+Missing values may result in .

 ## Outputs
+Running the script will generate two folders:
-1. `df_sim` - This folder contains similarity matrices with rows and columns ordered by Mendeleev Number
+1. `df_sim` - similarity matrices for elements at each atomic site with rows and columns ordered by increasing Mendeleev Number
-2. `heatmaps` - This folder contains heatmaps representing similarities at each atomic site.
+2. `heatmaps` - heatmaps of similarity matrices of elements at each atomic site.
 Red regions indicate high similarity, blue regions indicate low similarity.

 ## Usage